 - This dip can be made up to 24 hours in advance.
 Just give it a quick stir before serving.

 - Low and slow is the key to perfectly caramelized onions.
 Resist the temptation to increase the heat to speed things up!

-- I like serving this French Onion Dip with toasted baguette, crinkle potato chips, and veggies!
+- I like serving the dip with toasted or untoasted baguette, crinkle-cut potato chips, and fresh veggies!

 French Onion Dip - Homemade and oh so tasty!